 Replacement Value: Insurance Scheduling, Relocation, Damage & Loss Claims; The amount it would cost to replace an item with one of similar and like quality purchased in the most appropriate marketplace within a limited amount of time.
 [Replacement Value is also defined as: The highest price in terms of cash or other precisely revealed terms that would be required to replace a property with another of similar age, quality, origin, appearance, provenance, condition within a reasonable length of time in an appropriate and relevant market]

-Fair Market Value: Estate Tax & Planning, Charitable Contribution; Fair Market Value (FMV) is the price that property would sell for on the open market between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.
+Fair Market Value: Estate Tax & Planning, Charitable Contribution; Donations; Fair Market Value (FMV) is the price that property would sell for on the open market between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.
 (IRS Pub 561) If you put a restriction on the use of property you donate, the FMV must reflect that restriction.

 This succinct definition is stated in several IRS rules and regulations and publications.
 However, application of Fair Market Value has been specified and modified by various court decisions.
 For a complete discussion of these decisions see Art Law: The Guide for Collectors, Investors, Dealers and Artists.

 Marketable Cash Value: Resale, Marital Dissolution / Divorce Proceedings; The value realized, net of expenses, by a willing seller disposing of property in a competitive and open market to a willing buyer, both being reasonably knowledgeable of all relevant facts, and neither being under constraint to buy or sell.

 It is implicit in this definition that the sale takes place within an agreed upon time period, with a specified method of payment, in the best available marketplace, with sufficient time allowed to advertise properly.